Marriage Counseling & Insurance Coverage — Cost of Services

 🙂 NOTE: Self-pay clients can skip this whole discussion.

 Health Insurance companies limit coverage to only services that are a “medical necessity”.
-Insurance companies require you have a medical mental health disorder and a diagnosis.
+Insurance companies require you to have a mental health disorder and a diagnosis.
 This becomes a permanent part of your (or your child’s) medical records.
-If you are wanting to use insurance, discuss this with your therapist in your first visit.
-An assessment your symptoms and determine if a mental health diagnosis is appropriate or not.
-(If you want to learn more about mental health symptoms and diagnostic issues, consult the DSM-5 .)
+If you want to use insurance, discuss this with your therapist during your first visit.
+Assess your symptoms and determine if a mental health diagnosis is appropriate or not.
+(If you want to learn more about mental health symptoms and diagnostic issues, consult the DSM-5-TR .)

-Professional counseling helps with self-improvement, career guidance, spiritual direction, parenting issues. to name just a few.
-However, these, as well as marriage and relational problems are not considered a “medical necessity” by almost all insurance companies.
+Professional counseling supports self-improvement, career guidance, spiritual direction, and parenting challenges. to name just a few.
+However, these, as well as marriage and relationship problems, are not considered a “medical necessity” by most insurance companies.

-Insurance companies do not pay for marriage, pre-marriage or relationship counseling.
+Insurance companies do not cover marriage, premarital, or relationship counseling.
 We continue to see insurance companies telling subscribers that their insurance covers “marriage counseling” and people get their hopes up.
-And then when marriage counseling isn’t covered there’s a big disappointed.
-When you speak to your insurance rep, ask them to send you something in writing that states they cover marriage or relationship counseling.
-When the claims are rejected by the insurance company, clients end up being self-pay after all.
+And when marriage counseling isn’t covered, there’s significant disappointment.
+When you speak with your insurance representative, ask them to provide written confirmation that they cover marriage or relationship counseling.
+When the claims are rejected by the insurance company, clients end up having to pay after all.

 What Insurance Does Cover?

 When you come to counseling due to a mental health illness or a “medical necessity”, the therapist’s focus is on treating the disorder.
-And for those that want to use insurance, the claim can be legitimately filed to your insurance company.
+For those who want to use insurance, the claim can be filed with your insurance company.
 The treatment focus is on the person with the disorder.
-This might indirectly help the relationship but this treatment is not marriage counseling.
+This might indirectly help the relationship, but this treatment is not marriage counseling.

-Many folks have terrible marriages and want the therapist to provide “marriage counseling” and for obvious reasons, want insurance company to pay for those services.
+Many people have terrible marriages and want the therapist to provide “marriage counseling” and, for obvious reasons, want the insurance company to pay for those services.
 This creates a moral dilemma for the therapist.
-And it is important to keep in mind insurance companies audit clinical records in an effort to ensure services are appropriate and correct charges have been submitted.
-If charges for services have been submitted to your insurance company inappropriately, those monies would have to be repaid.
+It is important to note that insurance companies audit clinical records to ensure services are appropriate and that correct charges have been submitted.
+If charges for services were submitted to your insurance company in error, those amounts must be repaid.

-Let us encourage you if you are in a relationship that is spiraling downward; Get Help!
-If you are seeing the conflicts in your relationship growing; resulting in tension and distance; Get Help!
+If you are in a relationship that is spiraling downward, let us encourage you: Get Help!
+If you are seeing conflicts in your relationship grow, resulting in tension and distance, seek help.
 Think about “How much is my marriage & family worth?”
 Find and work with an effective marriage and family therapist.
 It is one of the best investments you could make; it is well worth a temporary change in your financial priorities.

-We understand some families are reluctant to seek professional help because of finances.
-Surprisingly, people often benefit greatly from just a few therapy sessions; appointments can be spread out to every few weeks in order to help with the cost.
+We understand that some families are reluctant to seek professional help due to financial constraints.
+Surprisingly, people often benefit greatly from just a few therapy sessions; appointments can be spread out every few weeks to help with cost.

-Some of the counselors are able to adjust the fees for families with struggling with financial hardship.
-Also, there are a number of churches and other subsidized agencies in our community that offer professional counseling and are able to help with fee adjustments.
+Some of the counselors are able to adjust the fees for families struggling with financial hardship.
+Additionally, several churches and other subsidized agencies in our community offer professional counseling and can assist with fee adjustments.

 As we said earlier, keep in mind: It’s not “how much does counseling cost”; it’s “how much is counseling worth”?
-Once you’ve made that decision, then change your priorities in order to get the help you need.
-We have all known what it’s like to want something so much we are willing to make sacrifices to get it.
-If it’s important, “Where there’s will there’s a way”.
+Once you’ve made that decision, adjust your priorities to get the help you need.
+We all know what it’s like to want something so much that we are willing to make sacrifices to get it.
+If it’s important, “Where there’s will, there’s a way”.
 (A car, a special gift, a house, a cruise or trip; “where there’s a will …”)

-One thing we know for sure, counseling fees are a lot less expensive than attorney fees.
+One thing we know for sure is that counseling fees are a lot less expensive than attorney fees.

 Fee Schedule for VCFR As of August 1, 2022